raghebbenhamouda/CloudCertNotes/README.md

 - Different classes
     - Snowcone
         - Up to 8TB for all Snow jobs
+        - Can be sent back to AWS offline, or connect it to internet and use **AWS DataSync** to send data
     - Snowball
         - Up to 80TB for all Snow jobs
     - Snowball Edge